 CHaMP.
 Your Windows start menu should filter to the CHaMP Workbench software with the blue CHaMP logo.
 Click the CHaMP Workbench item and the software will launch with no data loaded.

 This database stores information about CHaMP watersheds, sites, visits and channel units.
-In 2017, this database was converted from Access to SQLite to simplify deployment and improve performance.
 If you’re comfortable working with databases directly then you can open the workbench database directly using your preferred database software (e.g. SQLite Studio).
 Read the section on working with SQLite databases for more information.

 The Workbench maintains a record of all CHaMP watersheds, sites, visits and channel units.
 Given that visits are occurring at CHaMP sites during the field season, the Workbench copy of these data can become stale, and so it’s important to refresh the contents of the Workbench database periodically.
 Outside of the field season you might refresh the database once a month, whereas during the field season you might perform this operation weekly.